paulovn/ml-vm-notebook/vmfiles/hive/README.txt

-This folder contains two subdirectories, used by Spark SQL processes running in the virtual machine:
+This folder may contain two subdirectories, created & used by Spark SQL processes running in the virtual machine:
   * the "metastore_db" subdirectory contains the Derby metastore used by Spark SQL to locate tables
   * the "warehouse" subdirectory contains the tables that Spark SQL saves as system tables.

 Since the metastore & tables are on the Vagrant shared folder, they will be preserved accross VM reinstallations.
-The folder contents should not be modified outside Spark.
+Folder contents should not be modified outside Spark.

 Note that Spark uses this directory because it has been configured that way by